Annah Stretton: Philanthropy

 In 2014, Stretton set up Reclaim Another Woman (RAW), a reintegrative residential programme to support women leaving prison.
 RAW has been recognised by the New Zealand Department of Corrections for its rehabilitation framework.
 In 2018, Stretton expanded the programme to RAW on the Inside at Auckland Regional Women's Corrections Facility.

 Stretton was invited by the chief executive of Te Whakaruruhau (Waikato Women's Refuge), New Zealand's first Māori women's refuge, to join the board.
 Stretton has been the chair of the Waikato Women's Refuge board since 2015.

 Stretton was on the True Colours Children's Health Trust Board between 2004 and 2009, purchasing a property in the Waikato for the trust's work and creating the trust's annual fundraising event, The Long Lunch.

+Between 2015 and 2020, Stretton was a UNICEF NZ board member.